bakomox/cyko/README.txt

-cyko is a batch video encoder for mini-size anime encoding powered by HandBrake inspired by BENCOS, Real Anime 6 and Minicoder this program encodes/transcodes Fansub anime to small sizes
+cyko is a batch video encoder for mini-size anime encoding/transcoding powered by HandBrake inspired by BENCOS, Real Anime 6 and Minicoder this program encodes/transcodes Fansub anime to small sizes

 latest releases -> https://github.com/ckmox/cyko/releases